tom-s/clap-detector/README.md

 ## Configuration

-You can pass a configuration object when you create an instance of the ClapDetector class.
+You can pass a configuration object and override the default values when you create an instance of the ClapDetector class.
 If you don't the following config will be used.

 ```bash
 // DEFAULT CONFIG